-- Similar to last year, the top two methods that consumers used to assess their paint needs were to take measurements themselves (42%) and to ask a salesperson for assistance (35%). - Next most common were to look up recommendations online (28%) or follow the instructions on the paint can label (25%). - 22% used a web-based paint calculator to determine the amount of paint to buy.
+- The top two methods that consumers used to assess their paint needs were to ask a salesperson for assistance (44%) and to take measurements themselves (37%). - Next most common were to follow the instructions on the paint can label (36%) or to use a webbased paint calculator (29%) to determine the amount of paint to buy. - 25% looked up recommendations online.